bitlogik/uniblow/docs/Build.md

 * Install [Python 3.8](https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe)

+* Install Microsoft Visual C++ 14.x build tools.
+Required for bootloader installer and pysha3 library compilation.

 * Get the [source files](https://github.com/bitlogik/uniblow/archive/refs/heads/master.zip), unzip.
     * You can alternatively clone this repository using your favorite Git client.

 * Start the **Build-Windows** batch script in the *package* directory, double-click on this bat file to start it.

-The pysha3 library may require the Microsoft Visual C++ 14.x build tools.

 ## Debian Buster